 As I grasped the edge of my seat in anticipation, I watched eagerly to see if the protagonist made it out of the perilous oil rig alive.
 Deepwater Horizon, what I once only viewed as a movie I craved to watch for the thrill, has now helped me discover the progress of technology.

 Last summer, I took on an internship at Petroleum Development Oman, learning about drilling operations and processes involved in the procedure of oil extraction.
 An incident I was tasked to investigate was the Deepwater Horizon oil spill.
-As I started researching, I realised that there was so much more to the incident than just leaks and explosions, as per the 2010 dramatization.
+As I started researching, I realized that there was so much more to the incident than just leaks and explosions, as per the 2010 dramatization.
 It was surreal to learn about the disaster in a more professional perspective with an expert in the field.

 I evaluated the causes of the spill with my mentor, including a faulty blowout preventor (BOP) and failed cement sealing.
 I learned about the functions of those machines and about the changes made after the incident.
 The BOP is equipped with a sheer ram that cuts the pipe to shut off the flow of oil and gas in the event of an emergency or leak.
 Today, BOPs are equipped with more powerful shears that are capable of cutting the pipe even when subjected to extremely high water pressures.
 Exploring newer designs of safer and more efficient use, this experience helped to reveal the development of technology and how we as humans learn and improve from past mistakes.
 250 words

+Hi!
+Great job on the word count.
+I liked your response on the last essay, because it was clear what you did during the internship, what you learned, and there weren’t too much jargons to the point where it was confusing.
+Overall, your language is concise and clear, there weren’t any phrases that really confused me.

+I’d like you to focus on the first two essays.
+The first one on nanotechnology and music was a bit lengthy, somewhat confusing because it sounds like you have two different industries you’re interested in beyond a hobby.
+It’s great that it’s something completely different with your engineering major, but the connection is a bit abrupt, so I can’t tell what you’re really into.
+Good job on adding specific professors or research though!
+It lets me know you did extensive research.